-Catherine’s current projects include the Max Harrison Foundation, a program teaching kids with Down syndrome how to use cameras for self expression.
-She’s also working on a body of photographs, and a film centered around her son, Max Harrison, who happens to have Down syndrome.
-She is dedicated and devoted to educating the planet that people who have Down syndrome are much more than a diagnosis and are unique and valuable individuals that each have their own point of view to share with the world.
+Catherine’s current projects include the development of the Max Harrison Foundation, a program teaching kids with Down syndrome how to use cameras for self expression.
+She is devoted to educating the planet that people who have Down syndrome are much more than a diagnosis and are unique and valuable individuals that each have their own point of view to share with the world.

-Catherine is also working on a Book of photographs and interviews with celebrated musicians, actors, directors, etc… who are sober from a drug and alcohol addiction.
-Catherine got sober at 18 from a crystal meth addiction and has 31 years of sobriety.
+Catherine’s also working on a Book of photographs and interviews with celebrated musicians, actors, directors, etc… who are sober from a drug and alcohol addiction.
+Catherine got sober at 18 years old from a crystal meth addiction and has 32 years of sobriety.
 This book is in service to the addict who still suffers who could use some evidence that life is worth living over here in recovery.

 Contact Catherine at firstname.lastname@example.org